Art Lovers’ Around-the-World Summer Tour

 United Kingdom: Sunflowers by Vincent van Gogh hangs in the National Gallery; Salvador Dali’s Metamorphosis of Narcissus at the Tate Modern Museum, and many other artists hang in the British Museum, the Victoria and Albert Museum, as well as other museums throughout the United Kingdom – especially in this year of The Queen’s Diamond Jubilee.
 (See previous post: London – Art Gets the Royal Treatment for a robust rundown).

 Italy: The Eternal City of Rome is also one of the dedicated art lover destinations on the Top 5 list.
-History and art is everywhere.
+History and art are everywhere.
 One can’t walk a step without being immersed in the ghosts of da Vinci, Michelangelo, Raphael, and Caravaggio.
 From frescoes to sculptures, from painted ceilings to paintings, Rome is steeped in perhaps the richest art history in the world.
 The Vatican Museums boasts the most masterpieces, whether painted or sculpted (The Sistine Chapel is part of the Vatican Museums), and the Borghese Gallery, although not the largest museum, possesses many works by Caravaggio.
 And, of course, churches and chapels also hold some of the world’s richest treasures as well, such as Michelangelo’s Pieta inside St. Peter’s Basilica.

 Of course, this is by no means an exhaustive list of countries to visit rich in art, just a jumpstart on planning.
 Spain, Greece, The Netherlands, Germany all rank high for art lover summer destinations!